 Celebrating the 50th anniversary of the first ever Whitbread Round the World Yacht Race in 1973, the Ocean Globe Race is taking circumnavigation racing back to the ordinary sailor.
 Over the years, round the world sailing has been overtaken by professional sailors and million-pound boats but 1973 was a time when budget played a small part, technology was minimal and humans dared to achieve.
 Adventurous sailors made all the decisions and the simple fleet was evenly matched.
 There was no such thing as GPS, mobile phones or even digital music.
 For the OGR we’ll be going back to navigating by the stars using paper charts & sextants, HF Radio weather fax & satellite phone for race control contact only and music on tape!

 Starting in Europe in September 2023, the OGR is a 27,000-mile sprint around the Globe spread across four legs taking in the Southern Ocean and the three Great Capes.
-The ports are yet to be announced but stopovers will include South Africa, Australasia, South America, before finishing in Europe in April 2024.
+The start/finish port is yet to be announced but stopovers are Cape Town in South Africa, Auckland in New Zealand and Punta del Este in Uruguay before finishing back in Europe in April 2024.

 The Race Begins in...

 Spirit of Adelaide will compete in the Adventure Class.

 The yacht is a Baltic 55 called OUTLAW originally built for the 1985/86 Whitbread RTW Race, she competed under the name EQUITY AND LAW”.
 Built in Finland back in 1984 to an Douglas Peterson design and Lloyds of London specifications.
 “Outlaw is in a remarkable condition considering her age and we feel confident in her ability to carry us safely around the world”